Nikolai558/FE-BUDDY/PublishReleaseInstructions.md

 8. Ready to publish the release
     * Go to Releases on GitHub, draft new release.
     * Put in the info.
-    * Upload the FE-BUDDYSetup.exe found in the Releases folder where you extracted the ZIP archive, as well as the .nuget package.
+    * Upload the FE-BUDDYSetup.exe found in the Releases folder where you extracted the ZIP archive, as well as the .nuget package and RELEASES file.
     * Publish the release.